 The Company's primary liquidity needs are to fund operating expenses, capital expenditures and acquisitions.
 To date, the Company has financed its working capital requirements and capital expenditures through internally generated cash in prior years, non-interest bearing loans from the Related-Party Debtholders, and funds provided pursuant to the Cooperation Agreement.
-In view of the disposition of our metals mining and copper smelting operations, and since our Moruogu Tong Mine is in the pre-revenue exploration stage, it can be expected that the availability of internally generated funds to sustain operations will decrease until the commencement of commercial production at our Moruogu Tong Mine.
+In view of the disposition of our metals mining and copper smelting operations, and since Moruogu Tong Mine is in the pre-revenue exploration stage, it can be expected that the availability of internally generated funds to sustain operations will decrease until the commencement of commercial production at Moruogu Tong Mine.
 We will continue to incur operating expenses prior to the commencement of revenue-producing activities and expect those expenses to continue to be funded through internally generated cash in prior years, non-interest bearing loans from related parties, and funds provided pursuant to the Cooperation Agreement.
-As of December 31, 2017, CHNR owed an aggregate of CNY25.32 million (US\$3.89 million) to the Related-Party Debtholders, and the Related-Party Debtholders have confirmed the balances and pledged to provide continuous financial support to the Group in relation to the going concern of the Group's operations, including payments on debts, and will not recall any amounts due to them in the ensuing 12 months.
+As of December 31, 2018, CHNR owed an aggregate of CNY11.01 million (US\$1.60 million) to the Related-Party Debtholders.